 Overall, Laura L. Smith has written a story that dips into a real and large problem teens face.
 She reminds us that God is the solution to it.

-This is the first in the False Reflection series.
+This is the first in the False Reflections series.
 The second and third are Hot and Angry.
 Skinny is now free on kindle.

 For more on Laura L. Smith visit her website and Facebook page.